(I may earn a small commission from the products mentioned in this post.)

 Reduce Pressure On The Good Leg

 As I have begun to favor my right knee more and more I have begun to notice that putting the majority of weight on my left leg has caused fatigue and occasional hip pain.

 My limp has become more pronounced and when favoring the right knee the left leg takes on the burden of more work.

 Better Quality of Life

 The most important reason for me to consider TKR is the hope for a better all-around quality of life.
 Friends tell me they have enjoyed the absence of pain and their general mood and outlook on life has improved as well.

 You can’t buy happiness.
 I am sure that family and friends will appreciate a positive change in my overall attitude.

 TKR Is Better At 60 Than 80

 I am in my mid-sixties now and I know I am in good health and in good shape.
-Friends, doctors, and literature all have remarked that you will heal faster and have a better recovery than if you are not fit, overweight and older.
+Friends, doctors, and literature all have remarked that you will heal faster and have a better recovery if you are fit, not overweight and don’t wait til you get too old.

-Weighing those factors the time seems right for me to have TKR.
+When weighing those factors ,the time seems right for me to have TKR.

 The thought of a quicker recovery and more years of benefit made it easy to make the decision to quit putting off the surgery.